Menstruation in Islam: Marital relations

-Menstruation in Islam relates to various purity related restrictions in Islamic jurisprudence.
-The ḥayḍ (حيض) is the religious state of menstruation in Islam.
 The Qur'an makes specific mention of menstruation in al-Baqara 2:222:

 And they ask you about menstruation.
 Say, "It is harm, so keep away from wives during menstruation.
 And do not approach them until they are pure.
 And when they have purified themselves, then come to them from where Allāh has ordained for you.
 Indeed, Allāh loves those who are constantly repentant and loves those who purify themselves.

 The language is taken to imply that sexual relations during menstruation are prohibited.